ExxonMobil Journalism Award

 ExxonMobil Journalism Award (Prêmio ExxonMobil de Jornalismo), previously known as Esso Journalism Award (Prêmio Esso de Jornalismo), formerly known as Esso Reportage Award (Prêmio Esso de Reportagem), is an annual Brazilian journalism award given by the company Esso in Brazil.

+Background

 The award was created in 1955 by Ney Peixoto do Vale, who took inspiration from the Pulitzer Prize.

 The main award is a trophy and R$ 30,000 and goes to paper press only.
 Other categories are awarded with amounts of money ranging from R$3,000.00 to R$20,000.00, besides certificates.
 There are national and international categories.
 The winners are previously selected by a jury of 25 professionals related to the categories and later chosen by an award commission of five people.